-Easy cheese and onion rosti recipe
+Easy cheese, onion and potato rosti recipe

 Fancying something a little exotic for dinner, but don't fancy blowing your weekly food budget on one meal?
-Us neither!
+Us neither.
 So why not try our easy cheese and onion rosti recipe?

-Often being compared to our breakfast-favourite, the hash brown, the rosti is a potato-based food to which we've added cheese and onion.
+Often being compared to our breakfast favourite, the hash brown, the rosti is a potato-based food to which we've added cheese and onion.
 However, if you're feeling extra adventurous, you can add meats such as ham, sausage or even salmon to your rosti.

 And the beauty of this recipe is that most of the ingredients are items you might very well have in your cupboards already.
 Prepare to spend the next 20 minutes of your time cooking up a tasty dish that'll convert you into the Jamie Oliver of your student flat.